-9. Investigatory activities are controlled by a system of authorisation which requires a senior officer to consider the purpose for which action is to be undertaken and the arrangements for ensuring that it is undertaken in accordance with the requirements of Guidance issued by the Office of the Surveillance Commissioners.
-Authorisations can only be given effect once an order approving the authorisation or notice has been granted by a Justice of the ruled inadmissible in court, jeopardising the case and potentially rendering the Council liable to pay court costs.
-Such activities being undertaken without proper authorisation could also lead to a challenge and/or claim for compensation under the Human Rights Act.
+- 9. Investigatory activities are controlled by a system of authorisation which requires a senior officer to consider the purpose for which action is to be undertaken and the arrangements for ensuring that it is undertaken in accordance with the requirements of Guidance issued by the Office of the Surveillance Commissioners.
+Authorisations can only be given effect once an order approving the authorisation or notice has been granted by a Justice of the Peace. - 10.
+Any evidence gathered by activities subject to RIPA but not properly authorised may be ruled inadmissible in court, jeopardising the case and potentially rendering the Council liable to pay court costs.
+Such activities being undertaken without proper authorisation could also lead to a challenge and/or claim for compensation under the Human Rights Act. - 11.The Council is committed to using the RIPA framework in accordance with the Guidance issued by the Office of the Surveillance Commissioners and the Codes of Practice issued by the Home Office.